 Happy hour was calling so after back tracking our way along The High Line we made our way to the Library Hotel, which is just steps away from the NYC Public Library.
 It’s not hard to imagine the theme of the hotel, right?
 If you’re a book lover, or a lover of the written word in any format, the Library Hotel is to be experienced.

-As much as I love books – and I do love books – I travel with a Kindle and I probably have 50 books waiting to be read.
-Books, are my treasures and I definitely have a collection that I will hold on to until the day I leave this earth, but I no longer buy books, unless it’s a gift for someone else.
+As much as I love books – and I do love books – I travel with a Kindle.
+I probably have 50 books waiting to be read.
+Books, are my treasures and I definitely have a collection that I will hold on to until the day I leave this earth.
+But, I no longer buy books, unless it’s a gift for someone else.

 Now, that’s not to say I won’t add a book to a holiday or birthday wish list, but I no longer buy books for myself.
 When it comes to retirement and downsizing one’s lifestyle, it’s hard to hang on to a vast collection of books.
 Over the past several years, three major downsizes and a move across country, I’ve had to let go of buying books.
-As much as I love my Kindle, the one thing it won’t give me is the feel of a book cover and the actual turning of the pages.
+I love my Kindle.
+But, the one thing it won’t give me is the feel of a book cover.
+And, the actual turning of the pages.
 That, I miss.
 Greatly.

 Staying at the Library Hotel surrounded with books is a word lovers dream.
-I can’t say enough about the hotel, the ambiance and the incredible hospitality of the staff make for the loveliest of hotel stays.
+I can’t say enough about the hotel.
+The ambiance and the incredible hospitality of the staff make for the loveliest of hotel stays.
 The amenities are luxurious and plentiful.
-Anything one can possibly need is provided from fuzzy warm bathrobes and slippers to the finest soaps and shampoo, to decadent chocolate squares resting on your pillow ensuring sweet dreams.
+Anything one can possibly need is provided.
+From fuzzy warm bathrobes and slippers to the finest soaps and shampoo.
+Along with decadent chocolate squares resting on your pillow ensuring sweet dreams.

-And, don’t forget about the 14th floor where you’ll find an absolutely serene rooftop garden and writer’s den by day, and Bookmarks Lounge (great name, right?) by night where one can sip yummy book-inspired cocktails.
+And, don’t forget about the 14th floor!
+You’ll find an absolutely serene rooftop garden and writer’s den by day.
+Bookmarks Lounge (great name, right?) by night is where one can sip yummy book-inspired cocktails.

-I don’t think we could have treated ourselves to a more adventurous day in NYC than we did on day two, capped off with a fabulous stay at the Library Hotel, it was a day and a half.
+I don’t think we could have treated ourselves to a more adventurous day in NYC.
+With a fabulous stay at the Library Hotel, it was a day and a half.
 Way better than a sleeping bag on the library floor.
 But I still think that’s a pretty great idea.

 Adding these ideas for our trip to New York in November, thank you